 Address: Reichenstraße, 87629 Füssen, Germany

-How unusual is it to find a Moroccan shop in a medieval town in southern Bavaria?
+How unusual is finding a Moroccan shop in a medieval town in southern Bavaria?
 We did not find this by chance.
 Another tip from a friend we sought this place out hunting for handmade leather purses.
 And score!

 If you make your way to this store, be aware that the owner comes and goes on a whim.
-It was fascinating to locate the shop with all the merchandise out on display only to find no one there.
+It was fascinating to locate the shop with all the merchandise on display, only to find no one there.

 Hang around a bit, he will return, and the wait will be worth it.